michaelgrosner/tribeca/README.md

 If you want to generate your own certificate see [SSL for internal usage](http://www.akadia.com/services/ssh_test_certificate.html).

-In case you really want to use plain HTTP, remove the files `server.crt` and `server.key` inside `etc/sslcert` folder.
+In case you really want to use plain HTTP, use `--without-ssl` argument.

 ### Databases